Bareilly: Religion

 Bareilly has a majority of Hindus, with 58.58% following Hinduism according to the 2011 Indian Census.
 Islam is the second most followed religion in the city, with about 38.80% followers.
 Sikhism (0.90% followers), Christianity (0.78% followers), Jainism (0.05% followers) and Buddhism (0.05% followers) are also practised in the city.
 Apart from that, about 0.03% people follow some other religions, while about 0.81% of the people did not state their religion.

-The city lends its name to the Barelvi Movement, which follows the Sunni Hanafi school of jurisprudence, and has hundreds of millions of followers in South Asia.
+The city lends its name to the Barelvi movement, which originated in British India to counter the influence of the Deobandi movement and Wahhabism.
+It follows the Sunni Hanafi school of jurisprudence, and has hundreds of millions of followers in South Asia.
 Seven ancient Hindu temples dedicated to Shiva are located in the city – Dhopeshwar Nath, Madhi Nath, Alakha Nath, Tapeshwar Nath, Bankhandi Nath, Pashupati Nath and Trivati Nath, due to which the city is also known by the name of Nath Nagri.
 There is a Roman Catholic Diocese of Bareilly.

 Dedicated to Lord Shiva, the Trivatinath Temple is one of the seven Nath Temples in the city.

-Bareilly Sharif Dargah, the tomb of Ahmed Raza Khan.
+Bareilly Dargah, the tomb of Ahmad Raza Khan.

 A Sikh Gurudwara in Model Town Bareilly.

 Cathedral of St. Alphonsus, the seat of the Roman Catholic Diocese of Bareilly.